-Environment Canada’s protected areas are established under federal legal authority, through the Canada Wildlife Act for the designation of National Wildlife Areas, and through the Migratory Birds Convention Act for the designation of Migratory Bird Sanctuaries.
-Although other federal laws apply to Environment Canada’s protected areas, the establishment and management of National Wildlife Areas and Migratory Bird Sanctuaries are primarily governed by these acts and their associated regulations: the Wildlife Area Regulations and Migratory Bird Sanctuary Regulations.
+Environment and Climate Change Canada’s protected areas are established under federal legal authority, through the Canada Wildlife Act for the designation of National Wildlife Areas, and through the Migratory Birds Convention Act for the designation of Migratory Bird Sanctuaries.
+Although other federal laws apply to Environment and Climate Change Canada’s protected areas, the establishment and management of National Wildlife Areas and Migratory Bird Sanctuaries are primarily governed by these acts and their associated regulations: the Wildlife Area Regulations and Migratory Bird Sanctuary Regulations.

 For more information on the laws, policies and other guiding documents for the establishment and management of National Wildlife Areas and Migratory Bird Sanctuaries, consult the sections on Acts and Regulations and Policies and Guidelines.